Cyber surveillance

 Tools to help you with your project.

-The technical framework describes the actions in the ministerial roadmap for the eHealth shift.
+The technical framework outlines the actions included in the ministry's roadmap for the digital transformation.